-Robert Clive, born on September 29, 1725, in Styche, Shropshire, England, had a challenging upbringing, marked by his difficult temperament.
+Robert Clive was born on September 29, 1725, in Styche, Shropshire, England.
+He had a challenging upbringing because of his difficult temperament.
 Despite attending several schools, including Merchant Taylors’ School in London, Clive did not excel academically.
-His early years were marred by moodiness, attempted suicide, and even a duel.
+His early years were marred by moodiness, attempted suicide and even a duel.
 At the age of 18, in 1743, Clive was sent to Madras in the service of the British East India Company.
-His life would soon take a dramatic turn.
+Who knew life would soon take a dramatic turn and he could become such an influential figure in India.

 Initial Years In India: A Transformation